Oh In-muk called President Choi Tae-ho.

 "Have you thought about it?
 What should we do now?"

-Choi Tae-ho remained silent for a long moment, staring out at the city lights.
+Choi Tae-ho stayed silent for a long time while he watched the city lights.